-Poverty in Saint Lucia has been primarily a rural phenomenon47.
-Poverty data from the Census Report (2010) show prevalence rates for poverty in excess of 35 percent in the rural districts of the south and south-west of the island Anse-la-Raye/Canaries, Choiseul, Vieux Fort, with some pockets in the north-east of the island (Figure 5).
-Further, 40.3 percent of the population was deemed to be vulnerable48.
+Poverty in Saint Lucia has been primarily a rural phenomenon.
+Poverty data from the Census Report (2010) show prevalence rates for poverty in excess of 35% in the rural districts of the south and south-west of the island Anse-la-Raye/Canaries, Choiseul, Vieux Fort, with some pockets in the north-east of the island (Figure 5.6).
+Further, 40.3% of the population was deemed to be vulnerable.
 As in most countries around the world, children bear the brunt of poverty.
-Over 50% of the poor are under the age of 20 and the incidence of poverty is higher among children than among adults.
-The incidence of poverty is slightly higher among than among women, 29% and 25% respectively.
+Over 50% of the poor are under the age of twenty (20) and the incidence of poverty is higher among children than among adults.
+The incidence of poverty is slightly higher among men than among women, 29% and 25% respectively.
 The incidence of poverty among female headed households (21.2%) is about the same as among male headed households (22%).

-youth. estimated at one third of the population, with 22 percent employed in agriculture, 25 percent employed in manufacturing and 53 percent in tourism and other services.
+Unemployment remains high, particularly among the youth.
+The economically active population is estimated at one third of the population, with 22% employed in agriculture, 25% employed in manufacturing and 53% in tourism and other services.
 Declines in the key economic sectors, such as agriculture, have also exacerbated the effects of unemployment and poverty, the combined impact of which has contributed to a slowdown in economic activity in Saint Lucia over the last three years.